OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Now you should be able to start OpenNebula as usual, running ``service opennebula start`` as ``root``.
 Do not forget to restart also any associated service like Sunstone, OneGate or OneFlow.

 At this point OpenNebula will continue the monitoring and management of your previous Hosts and VMs.
-As a measure of caution, look for any error messages in oned.log, and check that all drivers are loaded successfully.
+As a measure of caution, look for any error messages in ``oned.log``, and check that all drivers are loaded successfully.
 You may also try some  **show** subcommand for some resources to check everything is working (e.g. ``onehost show``, or ``onevm show``).

 Step 9.
 Update ServerAdmin password to SHA256
 --------------------------------------------------------------------------------

 Since 5.8 passwords and tokens are generated using SHA256.
 OpenNebula will update the DB automatically for your regular users (including oneadmin).
-However, you need manually trigger the update for serveradmin.
+However, you need to do the update for serveradmin manually.
 You can do so, with:

 .. prompt:: text # auto